 This allows developers to create new or augment existing desktop and mobile solutions with communication, and collaboration work flows.
 These Applications can avail of a wide range of Unified Communications and Collaboration (UC&C) capabilities from voice and video call control (direct from the application or through the control of a SIP desk phone), to IM and presence integration, to a full conferencing, collaboration experience.

-The Avaya Aura® Web Gateway provides an active-active and highly scale-able set of capabilities comprise of a Endpoint Service Gateway and Web Portal.
+The Avaya Aura® Web Gateway provides an active-active and highly scale-able set of capabilities comprise of an Endpoint Service Gateway and Web Portal.

 The Avaya Aura Media Server provide the Adaption and transcoding of WebRTC Media.

 IP Office™ is an integrated, modular communications solution.
-It provides basic telephony services, such as making and receiving calls, basic conferencing, voicemail to meet the evolving needs of small, medium, and large enterprises.
-To avail IP Office services, "Third party IP Endpoints" license has to be installed in IP Office server.
+It provides basic telephony services, such as making and receiving calls, basic conferencing, voicemail, Presence, Directory and resiliency to meet the evolving needs of small, medium, and large enterprises.
+IP Office supports Application Presence for non-Telephony usage (example states - “available”, “busy”, “away”, “offline”, “do not disturb”) and Telephony Presence for Telephony usage (example states - "On a Call").
+To avail all the IP Office services, "Avaya Softphone" license has to be installed in IP Office server and the User Profile should be Office-worker, Power User, or Teleworker.
+Note that only limited set of features will be availed with the "Third party IP Endpoints" license.

-The following diagram shows the architecture of Breeze™ Client SDK when the IP Office™ infrastructure is deployed.
+The following diagram shows the architecture of Avaya Client SDK when the IP Office™ infrastructure is deployed.

 When used with Avaya Equinox® conferencing 9.0.2 or higher, applications developers using these capabilities can create a conferencing client for the following new use cases: